Dinesh6777/Outlook-Leave-Scheduler/README.md

 # Outlook-Leave-Scheduler
- Outlook Leave Scheduler will open a preconfigured Outlook invite to send “out of office” without blocking other’s calendars.
-Just double click on the Outlook Leave Scheduler to open the meeting invite, edit the leave date & to address fields.
-This has allthe  preconfigured options to send meeting invite without blocking other’s calendars
+ Outlook Leave Scheduler will help send “out of office” invite without blocking other’s calendars.
+Just double-click on the Outlook Leave Scheduler to open the meeting invite, edit the leave date & to address fields.
+This has all the preconfigured options to send meeting invite without blocking other’s calendars

 Download: [click here](https://raw.githubusercontent.com/Dinesh6777/Outlook-Leave-Scheduler/refs/heads/main/Outlook%20Leave%20Scheduler.exe)